 A significant portion of our technology team is located in Israel.
 As a result, political, economic and military conditions in Israel may directly affect our business.
 In October 2023, Hamas conducted several terrorist attacks in Israel resulting in ongoing war throughout the country, as well as significant military activity, loss of life, casualties, damage to property in the region, and the temporary closure of our office in Israel for several days.
 In addition, some of our employees located in Israel are obligated to perform annual reserve duty in the Israel Defense Forces, and may be called to active military duty in emergency circumstances, including the war against Hamas.
+Hamas and other terrorist or military organizations which have subsequently engaged in hostilities with Israel.
 We cannot assess the impact that emergency conditions in Israel and any escalation or broadening thereof may have on our business, operations, financial condition or results of operations, but the impact of such conditions could be material.
 For example, instability in the region could directly impact our ability to operate our business (or any local contractors' ability to operate their businesses) or cause international currency markets to fluctuate.
 Additionally, if a significant portion of our employees located in Israel are called for active duty for a significant period of time, or if international political instability and geopolitical tensions continue or increase in the greater Middle East region, our operations, including the development and launch of additional products or services, may be disrupted, which could materially and adversely affect our business and results of operations.